swcarpentry/r-novice-gapminder/02-project-intro.md

 name (you should try to avoid this).

-You'll want to run this periodically (after installing libraries and writing ew code) to make sure your project is still self-contained.
+You'll want to run this periodically (after installing libraries and writing new code) to make sure your project is still self-contained.

 ### Best practices for project organisation